Our Tremendous Staff

 Native Philadelphian, Mark Boyce, brings a background of performance and music education to Music Pillars.
 After studying classical piano at Bryn Mawr Conservatory of Music, Mark went on to attend Temple University for music composition.
 As a recording artist, Mark has worked for Sony Music, Columbia Records, Geffen Records, and most recently Brushfire / Universal Records.
 He has currently recorded with G. Love and Special Sauce and Lucinda Williams for an October 30th release of “Love Saves The Day”.
 Presently, his jazz trio, Krass Bros., has been nominated for a San Diego Music Award for Best Jazz Artist.
 As an educator, Mark was a founding teacher at School of Rock working at the flagship school in Philadelphia.

 Kia is a musician, composer, teacher and author.
-She graduated from NYC the famous "Fame School"-Fiorello H. LaGuardia HS of Music and Art.
-Kia studied music theory and composition at Mannes Conservatory, NYC and received a BA-Music Major from Aaron Copland School of Music/Queens College/CUNY.
+She graduated from the famous "Fame School"-Fiorello H. LaGuardia HS of Music and Art in NYC.
+Kia also studied music theory and composition at Mannes Conservatory and received a BA-Music Major from Aaron Copland School of Music/Queens College/CUNY.
 She took Graduate courses studying Special Ed/Music Therapy at Lehman College, NY.
-After in depth research with creating highly motivational music programs for all ages, as well as children that had ADD, Autistic or Asperger’s Kia was awarded a grant from the music Grammy's to write a book.
+After in depth research with creating highly motivational music programs for all ages, as well as children that had ADD, Autistic or Asperger’s, Kia was awarded a grant from the music Grammy's to write a book.
 She traveled to Europe and the Far East teaching creative music workshops.